bbeldame/local.dev/README.md

 ## :zap: Usage

-Add a new local.dev url
+Add a new local.dev url.
+You will need the **root priviliges** for this one
 ```
 local.dev add 8080 this-cool-url
 ```